Home » How To Play Three Thirteen-Card Game (Rules)

 Three Thirteen Game Objective

-The objective of Three Thirteen is to minimize points by creating sets and runs.
-Points are earned for leftover cards at the end of each round.
-The game consists of 11 rounds, with the number of cards dealt increasing from 3 to 13.
+The objective of the Three Thirteen game is to reduce your points by creating valid sets and runs.
+You can earn points for leftover cards at the end of every round.
+This game is played over 11 rounds, with the number of cards dealt increasing from three to thirteen.

 3 – 13 Deck Setup